sean0x42/kdf-legacy/content/elements.md

     {
       "type": "span",
       "styles": { "fontWeight": "bold", "color": "#111" },
-      "children": "Hint: "
+      "children": ["Hint:"]
     },
-    "You can use hints to create heirarchy in your documents" ]
+    " You can use hints to create heirarchy in your documents" ]
 }
 ```